keli97/keli97.github.io/_pages/about.md

 Recent News
 ------
+* Sept.
+2024: SonicID, ActSonic, and Ring-a-Pose have been accepted to IMWUT/UbiComp 2024!
+* Jun.
+2024: EchoGuide is accepted for publication at ISWC 2024.
 * Apr.
 2024: Ruidong and I won the [Qualcomm Innovation Fellowship](https://www.qualcomm.com/research/university-relations/innovation-fellowship/2024-north-america) which is covered by [Cornell Chronicle](https://news.cornell.edu/stories/2024/09/two-doctoral-students-receive-qualcomm-innovation-fellowships) and the [Graduate School](https://gradschool.cornell.edu/announcements/two-doctoral-students-receive-qualcomm-innovation-fellowships/) at Cornell.
 * Mar.
 2024: [EyeEcho](https://keli97.github.io/publication/2024-01-18-EyeEcho-Continuous-and-Low-power-Facial-Expression-Tracking-on-Glasses) and [EchoWrist](https://keli97.github.io/publication/2024-01-18-EchoWrist-Continuous-Hand-Pose-Tracking-and-Hand-Object-Interaction-Recognition-Using-Low-Power-Active-Acoustic-Sensing-On-a-Wristband) have been accepted to CHI 2024.
 EyeEcho proposes a facial expression tracking system on a pair of eyeglasses which works in real-time while EchoWrist introduces hand pose tracking and hand-object interaction recognition techniques on a wristband.
 * Feb.
 2024: [GazeTrak](https://keli97.github.io/publication/2024-02-23-GazeTrak-Exploring-Acoustic-based-Eye-Tracking-on-a-Glass-Frame) has been accepted to MobiCom 2024, which presents the first continuous gaze tracking system on a pair of eyeglasses based on acoustic sensing.